ninabarzh/broomstick/content/posts/digital-currencies.md

 ### Influence over financial inclusion (or exclusion)

-CBDCs have been marketed as a tool for inclusion—giving digital wallets to people who have been left out of the traditional banking system.
+CBDCs have been marketed as a tool for inclusion, giving digital wallets to people who have been left out of the traditional banking system.
 Sounds good.
 But this utopia is full of caveats.
 Without a smartphone, a data plan, or the right documents, many will still be locked out.
 The same systemic exclusion, now on shinier infrastructure.